yuxi-liu-wired/cheela/src/starquake/landing4.md

 "Who is this Emperor you speak of?"
 Otis-Elevator asked.

 "He is the Mighty One, the Terrible One, the Unforgiving One.
-The cheela that never flows&mdash;Attila-the-Speckled," said Letter-Reader, his speckled tread trembling at the name.
+The cheela that never flows---Attila-the-Speckled," said Letter-Reader, his speckled tread trembling at the name.

 Meanwhile, back at the base, Engineer Power-pack was setting up the power plant that would give them the energy they needed to survive.